ahl27/CompGenomicsBioc2022/README.md

 ### [Constructing Gene Trees with `DECIPHER`](https://www.ahl27.com/CompGenomicsBioc2022/articles/ConstructingPhylogenies.html)

 Each COG comprises sets of conserved orthologs across species.
 These data, combined with sequencing data for each ortholog, allow us to reconstruct the evolutionary history of each COG.
-Users will learn how to construct, visualize, and save phylogenetic trees from sets of genomes.
+Users will learn how to construct, visualize, and save phylogenetic trees from sets of genomes using the `TreeLine()` function.

 [<sup>Function Reference</sup>](https://www.ahl27.com/CompGenomicsBioc2022/reference/index.html#constructing-phylogenies)

 ### [Identifying Co-evolving Gene Collectives with `SynExtend`](https://www.ahl27.com/CompGenomicsBioc2022/articles/CoevolutionNetworks.html)

 With these data, we can analyze patterns in evolutionary signal across COGs.
 Co-evolutionary signal between genes implies functional association, so finding COGs under shared selective pressure aids us in uncovering the mechanisms of intracellular pathways.
-Users will learn to tease out subtle evidence of correlated evolutionary pressure in order to create co-evolutionary networks.
+Users will learn to use the `ProtWeaver` class to tease out subtle evidence of correlated evolutionary pressure in order to create co-evolutionary networks.

 [<sup>Function Reference</sup>](https://www.ahl27.com/CompGenomicsBioc2022/reference/index.html#finding-co-evolving-gene-collectives)